-Finally, EFRAG agrees that a general disclosure standard should provide guidance as to how performance measures can be fairly presented in financial statements and broadly agrees with the qualitative proposals in the IASB DP.
+Overall EFRAG agrees that a general disclosure standard should provide guidance as to how performance measures can be fairly presented in financial statements and agrees with the qualitative requirements identified in the DP.
 However, EFRAG is concerned that the definition of performance measures is overly broad and could lead to boilerplate disclosures.